appsignal/appsignal-docs/source/support/debugging.html.md

 ### Logs contents

 The AppSignal log file contains information from three different AppSignal components.
-It will prefix every log entry with a timestamp, component name, process PID, log level indicator and the log message itself.
+It will prefix every log entry with a time stamp, component name, process PID, log level indicator and the log message itself.

 The available agent components are: